Politico: France will miss the $ 3,2 billion mark for Ukraine aid

 Politico reports that Germany, Europe’s largest donor of military assistance to Ukraine, plans on halving its support next year in order to reduce spending.

-Last week, French president Macron met with President in Paris to discuss “victory plans” and additional aid.
+Last week, French president Macron met with Ukrainian President Volodymyr Zelenskyy in Paris to discuss “victory plans” and additional aid.

 Share This Article